 The only time dressing rules do apply in Vegas is if you’re going to any official nightclubs or a very A-list, expensive restaurant.
 Don’t expect to be let into a club if you’re wearing any of the following: shorts, hats (unless it’s a fedora or a fashionable kind), sandals, tennis shoes, baggy jeans, athletic attire, cutoffs, jerseys or work boots.

-What you pack to wear in Las Vegas may vary slightly depending on the time of year you choose to go, so we’ll go into more detail by season.
+When planning for your stay in Las Vegas, what you pack to wear may vary slightly depending on the time of year you choose to go, so we’ll go into more detail by season.

 Visiting Las Vegas in Summer